tsdtoken/token_contracts/README.md

 > Standard ERC20 contract with a buy in asset freeze of 12 Months from main ICO close.

 - The **Main Sale Contract** which will host a set of rules for the private sale buyers.
+> Time lockouts
+> Refunds
+> Trigger transfer methods in the main contract

+- The **Main TSD Contract** which will host a set of rules for the private sale buyers.
 > Standard ERC20 contract with rules regarding whitelisting.
 > Time lockouts
 > Refunds